 This will assist members of the wider community to be informed about any risks associated with a specific property and to take any appropriate safety measures.

-If a property does not appear on the public register and you have concerns that it may be affected by loose-fill asbestos, you are encouraged to discuss the matter with the homeowner.
+If a property does not appear on the public register and you have concerns that it may be affected by loose-fill asbestos insulation, you are encouraged to discuss the matter with the homeowner.

-The LFAI Register is available on the NSW Fair Trading website and each property can be searched for by its street address.
+The Register is available on the NSW Fair Trading website and each property can be searched by its street address.

-The address of a property will be added to the LFAI Register once the presence of loose-fill asbestos insulation has been verified.
+The address of a property will be added to the register once the presence of loose-fill asbestos insulation has been verified.
 For this to occur, the Home Building Regulation 2014 requires that a licensed asbestos assessor attends the premises and completes an investigation.

 A National Association of Testing Authorities (NATA) accredited laboratory must then confirm that a sample of material, removed from the premises in the course of the investigation, contains loose-fill asbestos insulation.

-NSW Fair Trading can also add a property’s address to the LFAI Register if there is substantial evidence that loose-fill asbestos insulation is present.
+NSW Fair Trading can also add a property’s address to the register if there is substantial evidence that loose-fill asbestos insulation is present.
 When a property is added to the register, only its address will be provided.

 When a local council issues a Planning Certificate under section 149(2) of the Environmental Planning and Assessment Act it will disclose whether a property is listed on the register.

-As a section 149(2) certificate must be included in the Contract for Sale of Land and Premises, this will alert potential buyers that a property is affected by loose-fill asbestos.
+As a section 149(2) certificate must be included in the Contract for Sale of Land and Premises, this will alert potential buyers that a property is affected by loose-fill asbestos insulation.

-Once the address of a property has been added to the LFAI Register, the property must display a warning tag.
-More information can be found on the Mandatory tagging page on the NSW Fair Trading website.
+Once the address of a property has been added to the register, the property must display a warning tag.
+More information can be found on the Mandatory tagging page.

-A property will be removed from the LFAI Register once the affected premises is demolished and land remediation is confirmed by way of clearance certificate.
+A property will be removed from the register once the affected premises is demolished and land remediation is confirmed by way of clearance certificate.
 A clearance certificate will confirm that no loose-fill asbestos insulation has been detected from within the footprint of the affected premises.

 For more information on the demolition process, visit the Demolition and remediation page on the NSW Fair Trading website.

-Once a property has been removed from the LFAI Register, it is no longer required to be tagged.
-Local council will be notified that the site has been remediated and that the section 149(2) planning certificate should no longer indicate that the property is on the LFAI Register.
+Once a property has been removed from the register, it is no longer required to be tagged.
+Local council will be notified that the site has been remediated and that the section 149(2) planning certificate should no longer indicate that the property is on the register.

-If a property has undergone sample testing and no loose-fill asbestos was identified, it will not be added to the LFAI Register.
+If sample testing is done and no loose-fill asbestos insulation was identified, it will not be added to the register.